TanjiinaAkter/finalproject-client/README.md

 - Blogs page
 - User dashboard
 - Admin dashboard

-Admin dashboard
-404 page
+- 404 page
-Beautiful animations using 'Framer motion'

 ## Features:
-🔹 User Dashboard:
+## User Dashboard:
+- User can see his/her profile information
+- User can edit their personal details
-✅ View & apply for jobs
+- View & can apply for jobs and see details of of applied jobs
-✅ See interview schedules with date, time, job location, and interviewer details ✅ Track application status (Pending, Approved, Rejected) ✅ Save favorite jobs for later
+- See interview schedules with date, time, job location, and interviewer details
+- Track application status (Pending, Approved, Rejected)
+- Save favorite jobs for later
+- Can get recommandation jobs based on user location and skills

-🔹 Admin Dashboard:
+## Admin Dashboard:
+- Admin can see his/her profile information
+- Admin can edit their personal details
+- Can see distribution of Job Application Statuses and Application Count Across Jobs
-✅ Post new jobs & manage listings
+- Post new jobs & manage job listings like edit,delete,view
+- Make Schedule for interview
-✅ View & update applicants’ status
+- View & update applicants’ status
-✅ View total users, total jobs, total applicants
+- View total users, total jobs, total applicants and details
-✅ Decline or approve applications
+- Decline or approve applications
+-Can make a user an admin

-🔹 Job Application & Tracking:
+## Job Application & Tracking:
 ✅ Users can apply for jobs directly
 ✅ Jobs filtered based on skills, location, and industry ✅ Application progress tracking